CPD Bites/Videos on pain

 Managing period pain in the community pharmacy

-This series explores the role of pharmacists in managing dysmenorrhea in the community pharmacy.
-The speakers provide a basic understanding of primary and secondary dysmenorrhea, explain the importance of counselling approaches to manage pain, outline the role of pharmacists in referral, and share some evidence-based pharmacological and non-pharmacological approaches to managing dysmenorrhea.
+This series explores the role of pharmacists in managing dysmenorrhoea in the community pharmacy.
+The speakers provide a basic understanding of primary and secondary dysmenorrhea, explain the importance of counselling approaches to manage pain, outline the role of pharmacists in referral, and share some evidence-based pharmacological and non-pharmacological approaches to managing dysmenorrhoea.

 For a brief overview of the episodes and some recommendations, please view the summary page here